top of page

 Counseling, and School-Based Therapy.
 Alicia works with individuals struggling with anxiety, depression, social challenges, and inattention.

 Alicia strives to create a safe space for every client so they can explore the relationships among their emotions, behaviors and thoughts without judgment.
-Alicia views each individual through a a strength-based lens, seeking to help her clients to own their resilience to help them tackle the difficult parts of life.
+Alicia views each individual through a strength-based lens, seeking to help her clients to own their resilience to help them tackle the difficult parts of life.
 Alicia primarily uses Cognitive Behavioral Therapy (CBT) to help her clients to work through and cope with identified stressors.

 Stephanie Berg, LPC (she/her)

 Stephanie Berg is a Licensed Professional Counselor (LPC).
 Stephanie has over 15 years of experience working with individuals across the lifespan.
 Stephanie has expertise in treating anxiety, depression, ADHD, and grief.
 She seeks to help her clients increase their emotional awareness and learn the tools they need to manage their emotions effectively.
+Stephanie tailors her approach to each client's needs, to help her clients achieve their goals.

-Stephanie uses Play Therapy, Cognitive-Behavioral Therapy, Dialectical Behavioral Therapy, and Family Systems informed treatments in her work.
+Stephanie uses Cognitive-Behavioral Therapy, Dialectical Behavioral Therapy, and Family Systems informed treatments in her work.
 She strives to create a warm, non-judgmental, and accepting atmosphere for her clients.
 Stephanie is a LGBTQIA+ affirming therapist.

 Stephanie attended Salisbury State University for her Bachelor's Degree, and California University for her Master's Degree in Counseling.